ProFormA/proformaxml/Whitepaper.md

 -  <b>max-size</b> specifies the maximum size of a file in bytes which should be   accepted.
 If the submission is a bundle like a ZIP archive, the size of the archive must not exceed the specified maximum size.
 If the submission consists of several individual files, the sum of all individual file sizes must not exceed the specified maximum size.
 Systems which have a stronger limit of the file size should print a warning to the uploading user.
 If this attribute is missing, a system default value will be used.

 The file-restriction element has an optional boolean <b>required</b> attribute (default is true).
 The element content specifies the path of the respective file(s).
 Additionally a file-restriction element optionally can define a <b>pattern-format</b> attribute in order to specify a regular expression in the element content.
 Currently the only supported pattern-formats are "posix-ere", meaning a regular expression in the language specified in [regexp-language-restriction](#regexp-language-specification)), and "none", meaning literally specified paths.
 The default pattern-format is none.

+The submission-restrictions do not allow for specifying file exclusions.
+The regular expression dialect POSIX ERE could be used for that but it is not really good in specifying exclusions.
+Currently file-exclusions are to be specified as part of a test-type-specific [test-configuration](#65-the-test-configuration-part).

 ###### Code